 With the growing concerns of Coronavirus Disease 2019 (COVID-19), we wanted to share valuable resources for prevention, especially during your fertility and/or pregnancy care.
 The prevention of COVID-19 is of utmost priority to DIRM, as we are taking all preventative measures with both our staff and patients.

 Only our Newark office is now open regular hours Monday thru Friday.
+Our Milford location is open as needed for patient monitoring.

 Consultations are via Telemedicine, while procedures and necessary in-office visits require following the recommended CDC guidelines.